mason2mr/it3038c-scripts/python/Project2/README.md

-# Goal: Running Project 1 python script by clicking an HTML Button
+# Goal: Running Project 1 python script by clicking an HTML Button On A Web Page
 # Consist Of Python Automation

 ### The Output of my script show you the current date, time and time zone by  just clicking a labeled button within my html webpage